Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 j = i * i++;
 ```

 It's natural to assume that `j` is assigned the value 4.
 However, the effect of executing the statement is undefined, and `j` could just as well be assigned 6 instead.
-Here's the scenario: (1) The second operand (the original value of 1) is fetched, then 1 is incremented.
-(2) The first operand (the new value of 1) is fetched.
+Here's the scenario: (1) The second operand (the original value of `i`) is fetched, then `i` is incremented.
+(2) The first operand (the new value of `i`) is fetched.
 (3) The new and old values of `i` are multiplied, yielding 6.
 “Fetching” a variable means to retrieve the value of the variable from memory.
 A later change to the variable won’t affect the fetched value, which is typically stored in a special location (known as a register) inside the CPU.

 <!-- START: div -->
 <div class="infoBox">